-The Collinsville tradition began inb 1889 when John Collins bought 50 000 acres or rugged, inhospitible pastoral country in the mid-north of South Australia and moved there with his family.
+The Collinsville tradition began in 1889, when John Collins purchased 50,000 acres of rugged, inhospitable pastoral country 26 miles north-east of Mount Byran, in the mid-north of South Australia.

-It was oficially registered in 1895 after he purchased a draft of ewes from the Koonona Stud near Burra and Cappeedee ewes for Hallett.
-These sheep were sent from the relativly mild climate of Burra to the harsh terrain of Collinsville station at the beginning of what was to be Australia’s severest grought.
+Within a year, John Collins had introduced his first Merinos and launched the Collinsville Stud.
+The enterprise was officially registered in 1895 after he purchased a draft of ewes from the Koonoona Stud, near Burra.
+These sheep were sent from a relatively mild climate to the harsh terrain of Collinsville Station, at the beginning of what was to be Australia’s severest drought.
 After eight years on limited rations of saltbush, bluebush and herbage, the surviving sheep emerged as an outstanding foundation flock.

-Art Collins, John Collins’ sixth son, took over running the stud in 1918.
-Art became the driving force of the Collins family and by the end of his life had gained a reputation among wool-growing nations of the world as an outstanding Merino breeder of the 20th century.
-He was comitted to breeding large framed, heavy cutting sheep, which were able to withstand the most rigorous conditions and achieve a high lambimg percentage.
-He succeded in developing an animal that has had more influence on the national flock than any other bloodline.
-By the end of his life, the stud had grown to nearly 10 000 ewes and 140 daughter studs had emerged throughout Australia.
+Art Collins, John Collins’ sixth son, took over the stud in 1918 and spent his life building an unmatched reputation among wool-growing nations.
+Remembered as the most influential Merino breeder of the 20th Century, Art was committed to building a large-framed, heavy fleeced sheep able to withstand the most rigorous of conditions and still achieve a high lambing percentage.
+He succeeded in developing an animal that has had more influence on the national flock than any other bloodline.

 Art’s dedication saw Collinsville achieve the unequalled feat of winning the awards for both the grand champion ewe and ram at every capital city show in the country.
 Collinsville exhibited sheep at all the main shows in Australia, and established a thriving market for its sale stock both at home and overseas.